sbougerel/spatial/README.md

 #include <spatial/point_multiset.hpp>
 ```

 ## Licensing

 Spatial C++ Library is provided under the term of the [Boost 1.0 License](http://www.boost.org/LICENSE_1_0.txt).
 Alternatively, see the file `COPYING` provided with your copy of the library.

+## Documentation

+Currently, the documentation is still hosted on [Sourceforge](http://spatial.sourceforge.net/).
+Github-page hosting is coming.